Everything, filed.

 Drop in your WIP, unbilled and write-off data — get a monthly leakage view.

-Realisation and collection benchmarks→
+Realisation and collection benchmarksSign up to read →

 Three places fees disappear — recorded → billed → collected.
 Realistic ranges by matter type.